-One unfortunate aspect of FELA is that if the injured worker reaches maximum cure, the employer need no longer pay for his or her medical bills.
+One unfortunate aspect of FELA is that if the injured worker reaches maximum cure, the employer needs to no longer pay for his or her medical bills.
 In other words, if medical bills are purely for palliative treatment (that is, to treat pain) rather than providing functional improvement, the employer can cut off benefits.
-If the employer was negligent, you are entitled to compensation for pain, suffering, disfigurement, future pain and suffering, lost wages and all medical bills.
+If the employer was negligent, you are entitled to compensation for pain, suffering, disfigurement, future pain and suffering, lost wages, and all medical bills.

 For example, if there is no cure for an employee’s back pain and the patient is functionally as good as he or she will get, then paying for prescriptions to alleviate pain will be the responsibility of the employee, not the employer.
 It’s unfair, but it’s the law.
 The only way to force an employer to pay for palliative treatment is if we can prove the employer was negligent or did not provide a safe place to work.
 If there is a dispute regarding whether treatment is palliative, the court will generally rely on the word of your treating physician.

-To sum it up, if the employer was negligent, you are entitled to compensation for pain, suffering, disfigurement, future pain and suffering, lost wages and all medical bills.
-If the employer was NOT negligent, then you are entitled to maintenance and cure that is payment of medical bills and a percentage of your lost wages until you have reached a state of maximum medical improvement.
+Essentially, if the employer was negligent, you are entitled to compensation for pain, suffering, disfigurement, future pain and suffering, lost wages, and all medical bills.
+If the employer was not negligent, then you are entitled to maintenance and cure; that is payment of medical bills and a percentage of your lost wages until you have reached a state of maximum medical improvement.